 Cloud: To do this tutorial in the cloud environment, you need an ArcGIS Online account.
 You can use a public account or an organizational account.
 You can get a public account here for free.

 On Premises: To do this tutorial using on-premises Reporting, Geocortex Reporting must be installed and registered either with Portal for ArcGIS or with ArcGIS Online.
 See

 Install Geocortex Reporting on Premisesfor instructions.
 The registration information is on the Post Installer's Portalpanel.

 Portal for ArcGIS: If Geocortex Reporting is registered with your organization's on-premises installation of Portal for ArcGIS, do this tutorial using the account that you use to access your organization's portal.

 The tutorial uses a public ArcGIS Online map service.
 If your organization's portal does not have access to the Internet, you will have to substitute a map service that you have access to.

 ArcGIS Online: If Geocortex Reporting is registered with ArcGIS Online, do this tutorial using your ArcGIS Online account.

-The steps to create and run a simple report using the Layer Report Wizard are as follows:
+The steps to create and run a simple report using the Layer Report template are as follows: